Managers: How to have break-out, outstanding Teams. #1

 - Note: These all mean: we must work smarter, not harder.
 Similar to IBM’s slogan: Think.

-- Each team member will be motivated about this work (project or product)
+- Each team member will be motivated about their work (project or product)

 - The Team will produce more Business Value per story point (of Velocity).